chrisboyd/MapChat/README.md

 ### Built With
 MapChat will be hosted on AWS.
 Further technologies are still being discussed.
+Any recommendations will be greatly appreciated and rewarded with a digital pint of beer.